NVIDIA/NeMo/tutorials/llm/llama-3/README.rst

     * A Docker-enabled environment, with `NVIDIA Container Runtime <https://developer.nvidia.com/container-runtime>`_ installed, which will make the container GPU-aware.
     * `Additional NIM requirements <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#prerequisites>`_.

-* Requested the necessary permission from Hugging Face and Meta to download `Meta-Llama-3-8B-Instruct <https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct>`_.
-Then, you can use your Hugging Face `access token <https://huggingface.co/docs/hub/en/security-tokens>`_ to download the model, which we will then convert and customize with NeMo Framework.

 * `Authenticate with NVIDIA NGC <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-authentication>`_, and download `NGC CLI Tool <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-cli-tool>`_.
+We will use this tool to download the model, which we will then customize with NeMo Framework.

 `Create a LoRA Adapter with NeMo Framework <./llama3-lora-nemofw.ipynb>`__